 When you’re working with this many files, you want to be certain that the project is headed in the right direction.
-With Bounce Boss, you can jump seamlessly between the different masters and compare how the sound has evolved and hopefully improved as the project has progressed.
+With Bounce Boss, you can easily jump between the different masters and compare how the sound has evolved and hopefully improved as the project has progressed.
 Being able to compare to a reference track gives you peace of mind that your music will be sonically comparable to commercially successful tracks when you release it.

 You can add a loop by clicking and dragging the waveform.
 Each track can have its own individual loop, so you can set up a loop on the chorus of both your latest master and your reference track to see how they compare.